How To Save Money on Household Essentials

 Some of the biggest household savings come from replacing disposable items with reusable ones.
 The disposable version feels cheap in the moment, but you buy it again and again, forever.
 The reusable version costs more once and then costs nothing.

-Swap paper towels for a stack of cheap microfiber or cotton cloths for most spills and wiping, keeping paper only for the genuinely gross jobs.
+Swap paper towels for a stack of cheap microfiber or cotton cloths for most spills and wiping, keeping paper only for the gross jobs.
 A set of rags that costs ten dollars replaces months of paper towel rolls.
 Cloth napkins outlast countless packs of paper ones.
 Reusable food wraps and containers replace a rolling spend on plastic wrap and bags.
 Refillable water bottles end the case of bottled water entirely.

 None of this means going fully zero waste overnight.
 It means picking the two or three disposables you burn through fastest and swapping them, because those are where the recurring spend actually lives.
 The frugal living checklist has a fuller list if you want to keep going.